DanielYohai/PluralsightProject0/tasks.md

 `python -m unittest -v main.py`

-Alternatively, you can test the same program with `pytest`.
+Alternatively, you can test the same program with `pytest` and the results message will be similar (yet not identical) to the one returned by `unittest`.

 `python -m pytest -v main.py`